 - Cleaning products like laundry detergent

 One of the most common sensitivities is pollen.
-And as no-one wants to skip walks due to the pollen count, we’ve written a guide to help you manage your dog’s hay fever here.
+And as no-one wants to skip walks due to the pollen count, we’ve written a guide on how to identify and help with canine hay fever.

 Diet is another factor that could give your dog itchy skin.
-As well as upset tums, dietary sensitivities can lead to itchy skin, a dull coat, paw nibbling, and even hot spots.
+As well as an upset stomach, dietary sensitivities can lead to itchy skin, a dull coat, paw nibbling, and even hot spots.
 Dogs can be sensitive to lots of different ingredients, including:

 - Meats like lamb and beef